rwaldron/tc39-notes/es8/2017-03/mar-23.md

 ### Slide: _Library Features_

-DE: for library features there's Int64Array and UInt64Array.
+DE: For library features there's Int64Array and UInt64Array.
 And functions to get these from array bufers.

 - Uint64Array, Int64Array
 - Integer static methods